Louise Montagu, Duchess of Manchester

 William Montagu, 7th Duke of Manchester. source: Wikipedia

 She became Louise Montagu, Viscountess Mandeville upon marriage, and then Duchess of Manchester upon her father-in-law’s death in 1855.
-Their home was Kimbolton Castle in Cambridgeshire – the family seat of the Dukes of Manchester since 1615.
-They also spent time at Tandragee Castle in Northern Ireland, built in the 1830s by Louise’s father-in-law.
+Her home was Kimbolton Castle in Cambridgeshire, the family seat of the Dukes of Manchester since 1615.
+The couple also spent time at Tandragee Castle in Northern Ireland, built in the 1830s by Louise’s father-in-law.

-In 1858, Louise was appointed Mistress of the Robes in March 1858 and served until June of the following year.
-She was both preceded and succeeded in the position by Harriet Sutherland- Leveson-Gower, Duchess of Sutherland.
-In addition to serving The Queen, Louise became friends with The Prince and Princess of Wales and other members of the Royal Family.
+In 1858, Louise was appointed Mistress of the Robes in March 1858 and served until June 1859.
+She was both preceded and succeeded in the position by Harriet Sutherland-Leveson-Gower, Duchess of Sutherland.
+In addition to serving Queen Victoria, Louise became friends with The Prince and Princess of Wales and other members of the Royal Family.
 These friendships would last for the rest of her life.

 Spencer Cavendish, 8th Duke of Devonshire. source: Wikipedia

-After separating from her husband, Louise began a relationship with Spencer Cavendish, Marquess of Hartington – the heir to the Dukedom of Devonshire.
+After separating from her husband, Louise began a relationship with Spencer Cavendish, Marquess of Hartington, the heir to the Dukedom of Devonshire.
 He was the son of William Cavendish, 7th Duke of Devonshire and Lady Blanche Howard.
-Following her husband’s death in 1890, the widowed Louise and Spencer, by then the 8th Duke, married at Christ Church in Mayfair on August 16, 1892.
+Following her husband’s death in 1890, the widowed Louise and Spencer, by then the 8th Duke of Devonshire, married at Christ Church in Mayfair, London on August 16, 1892.
 They had no children.

 As Duchess of Devonshire, Louise had numerous residences at her disposal.
 These included Chatsworth House in Derbyshire, the seat of the Dukes of Devonshire; Devonshire House in Piccadilly – the family’s London residence; Bolton Abbey in North Yorkshire, and Lismore Castle in County Waterford, Ireland.